Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 # stack add attr attr=mesos_cluster_name value=MesosCluster
 ```

-Now set-up our extend-backend.xml to install mesos and add themselves to the appropriate file on the frontend.
+##### Set-up the extend-backend.xml to install Mesos/Marathon/Zookeeper.

 Following are the contents of my extend-base.xml.
 (I know, I said extend-backend.xml but it turns out if you want to have your code be the absolute last thing to run for a backend node [and I usually do, will go to great lengths to assure that it does], you should extend the base.xml and not the backend.xml.
 The rest of the engineering team will probably yell at me.
 It’s okay, I have a thick skin and it never lasts long because I’m so damn adorable.)

-So this is from my /export/stack/site-profiles/default/1.0/nodes/extend-base.xml
+So this is from my /export/stack/site-profiles/default/1.0/nodes/extend-base.xml:

 ```
 <?xml version="1.0" standalone="no"?>